sungkites/sungkites.github.io/_pages/about.md

   limit: 3
 ---

-Hi,I am Pengfeng Song, a faculty member at Zhejiang Wanli University, where I am engaged in teaching and research.
+Hi, I am Pengfeng Song, a faculty member at Zhejiang Wanli University, where I am engaged in teaching and research.

+I received my master's degree in Electronic and Communication Engineering from Ningbo University.

 Previously, I worked as a software engineer at Shanghai Pudong Development Bank, where I contributed to financial software development and data analysis.
 This experience shaped my interest in building reliable software systems and applying data-driven methods to real-world problems.